spencerlievens/prova/docs/design/admin.md

 Output 0: <ISSUE_THREAD> OP_CHECK_THREAD
 Output 1: <standard token transfer output>
 ```

+Aside from the issue thread input, no other inputs are valid in an issue transaction.

 When de-issuing tokens, a standard key authorizes the spending value from a standard unspent output, then spends to an output that marks the tokens as permanently unspendable: